 RGS is a Joint Powers Authority (JPA) that does not contract with CalPERS for retirement benefits.
-RGS was formed to allow CalPERS members and retirees to perform work for CalPERS-covered agencies without jeopardizing retirement benefits from prior employment.
-Under its service model, RGS classifies the individuals as employees of RGS and itself as an independent contractor of CalPERS-covered agencies.
+RGS was formed to allow CalPERS retirees to perform work for CalPERS covered agencies without jeopardizing retirement benefits from prior employment.
+Under its service model, RGS classifies the individuals as employees of RGS, and itself as an independent contractor of CalPERS covered agencies.

-RGS was retained to assign a Public Works Advisor to Respondent City.
-On July 23, 2014, Respondent entered a contract with RGS to perform services for different clients, including Respondent City.
-Respondent performed services as a Public Works Director for Respondent City until November 6, 2014.
+RGS was retained to assign a Community Development Director to Respondent City.
+On October 23, 2013, Respondent entered a contract with RGS to perform services for different clients, including Respondent City.
+Respondent continued to perform the same services he previously performed as the Community Development Director for Respondent City until July 2015.